ppshobi/WappalyzerWiki/Drivers.md

 A driver provides an interface between Wappalyzer's core code and a specific platform (such a web browser).

-All shared components are located the [`share/`](https://github.com/ElbertF/Wappalyzer/tree/master/share) directory.
-Platform specific code lives in [`drivers/`](https://github.com/ElbertF/Wappalyzer/tree/master/drivers).
-The sections below describe how to set up a development environment for the various drivers.
+The [`src/drivers/`](https://github.com/ElbertF/Wappalyzer/tree/master/src/drivers) directory contains platform specific code.
+The remaining files in [`src/`](https://github.com/ElbertF/Wappalyzer/tree/master/src) are shared components, used by each of the drivers.

-To keep shared files synchronised between drivers, run `links.sh` (UNIX-like systems) or `links.cmd` (Windows).
+The page describes how to use the drivers.

 ## Mozilla Firefox